sunset-wasteland/sunset-wasteland/README.md

 1. Add a url to config/external_rsc_urls pointing to a .zip file containing the .rsc.
     * If you keep up to date with /tg/ you could reuse /tg/'s rsc cdn at http://tgstation13.download/byond/tgstation.zip.
 Otherwise you can use cdn services like CDN77 or cloudflare (requires adding a page rule to enable caching of the zip), or roll your own cdn using route 53 and vps providers.
 	* Regardless even offloading the rsc to a website without a CDN will be a massive improvement over the in game system for transferring files.

-## IRC BOT SETUP

-Included in the repository is a python3 compatible IRC bot capable of relaying adminhelps to a specified IRC channel/server, see the /tools/minibot folder for more

 ## CONTRIBUTING